 I’d recommend that he try to introduce, implement, table, discuss, initiate, start, begin or kick-off some initiatives.
 It’s time for a change!

-His conclusion was brief, but made the point: A fair society.
-That was his manifesto speech pledge.
+His conclusion was brief.
+But he made the point: A fair society.
+Because that was his manifesto speech pledge.

-A good first speech as Deputy Prime Minister…even if he was late.
+A good first Tweedledems speech as Deputy Prime Minister…even if he was late.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?